krwenholz/turning-point-tales/README.md

 Set this before starting the server and you should be good to go.

 # Deploy
+All of this is in our CircleCI file as well :)

   docker build .
   heroku container:push web